3 Things You Should Know About Cover Art

 Game.
 Set.
 Match.

-It’s really important that the text on your artwork match your artist name and album title.
+It’s really important that the text on your artwork matches your artist name and album title.

-Sometimes artists release a single off an upcoming album, in advance of the album release.
-If you do this, you just need to make sure the artwork for the single is specific to that single.
+Sometimes, artists release a single from an upcoming album before the album's release.
+If you do this, you need to make sure the artwork for the single is specific to that single.

 Here’s what we mean:

-Also, make sure that the artist name on the artwork matches the artist name in the release information.
-Adding extra artists to the cover art who aren’t actually performing on the release isn’t a good idea.
+Also, make sure that the artist's name on the artwork matches the artist's name in the release information.
+Adding extra artists to the cover art who aren’t actually performing on the release is not a good idea.
 For example, if you’re covering a song by John Lennon, his name can’t be on your artwork.

-Your artwork can also just include the song/album title or just the artist’s name—it can even have no text at all.
+Your artwork can include the song/album title or the artist’s name—it can even have no text.

-Whatever you do, just make sure there isn’t a mismatching situation going on.
+Whatever you do, just ensure there isn’t a mismatching situation.

 If You Have a Booklet…

-Do you have a digital booklet to include with your release? iTunes accepts digital booklets, and we can attach them for you so long as they meet iTunes’ specifications.
+Do you have a digital booklet to include with your release? iTunes accepts digital booklets, and we can attach them for you as long as they meet their specifications.
 Head over here for all the information you may need about booklets.

 Need Some Art?

-If you have any trouble while you’re uploading your artwork, make sure to contact our artist support team BEFORE you finish distribution.
+If you have any trouble while uploading your artwork, contact our artist support team BEFORE you finish distribution.
 We’ll help you out and get your music on its way.